Allergy and Immunology

 What is Challenge Testing?

-Challenge tests are sometime used when a doctor suspects you have a food or drug allergy.
+Challenge tests are sometimes used when a doctor suspects you have a food or drug allergy.
 In this test, patients eat or inhale a very small amount of possible allergens under the close supervision of an allergist.
 Do not do this at home!

 What are Allergy Blood tests?